-Based on the simulations performed, the impact on the pretax income due to a 5% movement would give rise to a maximum increase or decrease of \$95,199 in 2021 with \$66,775 in 2020.
+Based on the simulations performed, the impact on the pretax income due to a 5% movement would give rise to a maximum increase or decrease of \$75,918 in 2022 with \$95,199 in 2021.
 Simulations are periodically prepared to verify that the maximum potential loss is within the limit established by Management.

 The determination of the final tax calculation may be uncertain due to the complexity and judgments required to handle certain transactions.
 When the final result of this situation is different from the amounts that were initially recorded, the differences will impact the current and deferred income tax on assets and liabilities in the period in which it is determined.
-At the 2021 and 2020 year-end closing, the Group does not have uncertain tax positions.
+At the 2022 and 2021 year-end closing, the Group does not have uncertain tax positions.

-Allowance for impairment of accounts receivable
+f) Allowance for impairment of accounts receivable